jmops/2do/server/README.md

 ## To run the application
-- Run "tsc" (typescript compiler) without any params
+- npm run build
-- Run the "server.js"
+- npm run nodemon